ultimate271/notes/book/Dragon/The Dragon and the King.md

 asked.
 So now, leave us so that we can maybe try and discover our new way of rule.
 Let us take back the town that is ours!"

+## The dragon continues to try and convince them of his ways
 The people let out another great cheer, this time greater than the last.
 The dragon looked at them again.
 "Oh foolish townspeople, to leave you now would be a great disservice, to leave you in this state of half greatness.
 You see, the